Wazbaz-the-Weary/Peter_L._Griffiths_Documentation/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For this exercise I've created a rough 4x4 "texel" demonstration, (re)photographed 3 times using the sun for light instead of a lamp for better contrast.
 Only the 2 glass texels display transparency, so I've not included it in this; all others retain a value of 255/opaque.

 *NB: The glass in the photos reports close to the color of the surface below it.
 For accuracy I should have taken a photo of the surface under the demo and used the difference in values, or better yet positioned paper below them.
-I'm leaving the wood-color values from the photos in place, but these soda-glass slides are just a little green and should be assumed to approach a color value of (167,199,203) as Depth increases*
+I'm leaving the wood-color values from the photos in place, but these soda-glass slides are just a little green and should be assumed to approach a color value of (167,199,203) as Depth increases.*

 ### Step 1

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Consider how the below 4x4 texel grids' DEST values are exhibited though their changing RGB values in the photos.
+Select from the tables, average, or approximate RGBA values for the 16 texel materials to get closest to how you think the material is colored.

 Top-down:
 ![Top-Down](https://github.com/Wazbaz-the-Weary/Peter_L._Griffiths_Documentation/blob/main/PXL_20250121_190302056.RAW-01.COVER.jpg?raw=true)